pagantis/woocommerce/Documentation/configuration.md

 | PAGANTIS_SIMULATOR_DISPLAY_SKIN          | Skin of the product page simulator.
 Recommended value: 'pgSDK.simulator.skins.BLUE'.
 | PAGANTIS_SIMULATOR_DISPLAY_POSITION      | Choose the place where you want to watch the simulator.
 | PAGANTIS_SIMULATOR_START_INSTALLMENTS    | Number of installments by default to use in simulator.
+| PAGANTIS_SIMULATOR_MAX_INSTALLMENTS      | Number of maximum installments to use in simulator.
 | PAGANTIS_SIMULATOR_DISPLAY_CSS_POSITION  | he position where the simulator widget will be injected.
 Recommended value: 'pgSDK.simulator.positions.INNER'.
 | PAGANTIS_SIMULATOR_CSS_PRICE_SELECTOR    | CSS selector with DOM element having totalAmount value.
 | PAGANTIS_SIMULATOR_CSS_POSITION_SELECTOR | CSS Selector to inject the widget.
 (Example: '#simulator', '.PgSimulator')